PLhery/node-twitter-api-v2/README.md

 Even if they're a lot of available libraries on the JavaScript ecosystem, they usually just provide wrappers around HTTP methods, and some of them are bloated with many dependencies.

-`twitter-api-v2` meant to provide full endpoint wrapping, from method name to response data, using descriptive typings for read/write/DMs rights, request parameters and response payload.
+`twitter-api-v2` is meant to provide full endpoint wrapping, from method name to response data, using descriptive typings for read/write/DMs rights, request parameters and response payload.

 A small feature comparaison with other libs: